qianlanwyd/paper-citation-ranking/README.md

   - Example: "top 30%" means the paper is in the top 30% most cited papers.
 - **`date`**: The date when the citation data was last updated.
   - Example: "2024-12-19"

+## Recent Update
+Previously, papers with 0 citations were excluded from the ranking.
+We have updated the ranking methodology to include these papers, ensuring a more comprehensive analysis of all papers presented at a conference.
+Rankings and percentiles now account for all papers, regardless of their citation count.

 ## How to Use
 1. Clone the repository: